Representing individual electronic states for machine learning GW band structures of 2D materials: Results

 Figure \ref{fig:scatter_residuals}a shows a parity plot of the predicted vs. true values for the train and test set.
 The evaluation yields MAEs of 0.05 eV and 0.11 eV for train and test set, respectively.
 To test for potential bias of the model, the residual distributions are plotted in Figure \ref{fig:scatter_residuals}b, showing that both the train and test set have residuals distributed evenly around 0 eV.
 To estimate the effect of adding more data to the train set, a learning curve is shown in Figure \ref{fig:scatter_residuals}c.
 The learning curve is calculated by continuously adding more materials to the training set while evaluating the performance on a constant test set.
 The test set MAE decreases significantly up to $\approx 50$ materials after which the learning curve flattens considerably, although still presenting a slightly decreasing MAE.
 This suggests that a generalizable model can be trained using a rather limited number of materials, though it should be noted that overfitting issues decrease with the amount of materials in the training set.
 In general, it is difficult to assess whether the learning ability of the model is limited by the flexibility of the model/fingerprint or by the noise level in the data set.
 We do stress, however, that the numerical precision of the G$_0$W$_0$ corrections is not expected to be much better than 0.05 eV due to errors introduced by e.g. plane wave extrapolation and linearisation of the self-energy, see \cite{Rasmussen2021}.
 This could explain (part of) the finite prediction error of the model.

+All MAEs reported in this paper were evaluated for a specific, randomly generated test set of 58 materials.
+We have verified that this test set is representative and fair by comparing to MAEs obtained for 100 different random test sets, see Sec. \ref{sec:ML}.

 The data used to train and evaluate the ML model represent states/energies evaluated at discrete uniformly distributed $k$-points of the Brillouin zone.
-However, the resulting ML model can of course be used to predicting the G$_0$W$_0$ energy corrections of states at arbitrary $k$-points and thereby generate full, densely sampled band structures.
+However, the resulting ML model can of course be used to predict the G$_0$W$_0$ energy corrections of states at arbitrary $k$-points and thereby generate full, densely sampled band structures.
 Figure \ref{fig:ML_band_structures} shows examples of ML generated band structures for PtO$_2$, SbClTe, GeS$_2$, and CaCl$_2$, which are all test set materials.
 For comparison, the PBE and the true discrete G$_0$W$_0$ energies are also shown.
 Overall, the ML bands closely interpolates the true G$_0$W$_0$ energies.
-In cases where the ML bands deviate, e.g. the cinduction bands of CaCl$_2$, they still present a better description than PBE.
+In cases where the ML bands deviate, e.g. the conduction bands of CaCl$_2$, they still present a better description than PBE.
 Interestingly, the ML model is able to deviate from a scissors operator that would ascribe the same corrections to all occupied and all unoccupied bands, respectively.
 This is for example clear in the PtO$_2$ band structure where the four conduction bands are shifted by different amounts.
+We note that the single-point regression nature of the model, i.e. the fact that the model does not explicitly couple different k-points, can sometimes lead to weak and unphysical wiggles in the machine learned band energies.
+These qualitative errors may be reduced by applying a smoothing function (e.g. a Gaussian filter) as post-processing of the ML energies across bands.
+This has been done for the plots in Figure \ref{fig:ML_band_structures}.